laixintao/iredis/iredis/data/commands/client-list.md

 U: the client is connected via a Unix domain socket
 x: the client is in a MULTI/EXEC context
 t: the client enabled keys tracking in order to perform client side caching
+T: the client will not touch the LRU/LFU of the keys it accesses
 R: the client tracking target client is invalid
 B: the client enabled broadcast tracking mode
 ```